v-morris/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 8: September 4, 2019

+**Today's Progress**: Watched a little bit of the Udemy course I'm working through..
+Didn't do much actual coding, BUT I did work on the presentation of my Github.
+I still need to go through it more.
+I'm working on getting it in more order, deleting projects that I had to miscellaneously upload for my bootcamp that aren't totally complete, and just getting it tidied up.
+Also went through and began documenting them more with ReadMe files.
+Tomorrow hopefully I can complete this task and get it all in order.

+**Thoughts:** Realizing that even days of not actual coding, are still completely necessary to keep my files/tech stuff straight!

 ### Day 7: September 3, 2019

 **Today's Progress**: Watched 2 Egghead videos about TypeScript.
 I did a bit of practice with it, just exploring types/using DOM elements.
 Learned about how to use interfaces/classes as well.